Non-MGC finds from April 2015

 And of course, the Lucasarts Adventure classic Loom, on 6 5.25″ Floppies.
 Came with the Book of Patterns, the copy protection secret decoder red thingy, and the cassette soundtrack.
 Pairs well with the CD version I have as well.
 A wonderful adventure game that I grew up playing (and beat; for it was a fair bit easier than other, still enjoyable, LucasArts Adventure games.
 For those not that familiar with Loom, I suggest asking a Pirate down at the Scumm Bar.

-In other, not pc bigbox finds, an Atari Flashback 2 was found at Goodwill for $10, coming with the AC adapter and the two flashback controllers.
-It has of course already been taken apart for the research and creation of more efficient cartridge port mods, both top and front loading, and hopefully a Harmony Cart edition as well (or whichever flashcart is the norm whenever I get around to it), sometime soon.
+In other, not bigbox oc game finds, an Atari Flashback 2 was found at Goodwill for $10, coming with the AC adapter and the two flashback controllers.
+It has of course already been taken apart for the research and development for more efficient cartridge port mods, both in the top and front loading variety, and hopefully a Harmony Cart edition as well (or whichever flashcart is the norm whenever I get around to it), sometime soon.

 Not a videogame-centric find, but ZipZaps Mini RC cars!
 I have a few cars that I picked up from Radioshack a long long time ago so it should be fun to check out this Grand Prix Barrier Wall Kit, especially if you can randomize the layout to design your own tracks, at least to some degree.